OutSystems/docs-product/src/develop/ui/image/use-icons.md

 ---
-summary: Learn how to display an icon to help end-users identify functionality or information on the screens.
+summary: Learn how to display an icon to help end users identify functionality or information on the screens.
 tags: support-application_development; support-Front_end_Development; support-Mobile_Apps; support-webapps
 ---

 # Use Icons

-Icons are small pictograms or symbols to help end-users identify functionality or information on screens.
+Icons are small pictograms or symbols to help end users identify functionality or information on screens.
 OutSystems provides a built-in collection of icons that can be used on the interface of applications.

 ## In Reactive Web and Mobile